aryanoutlaw/Smart-Assistant-for-Research-Summarization/README.md

 ```

 **Note**: In production on Vercel, `REACT_APP_API_URL` points to the Render backend URL.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is open source and available under the [MIT License](LICENSE).

----

 **Built with ❤️ using Google Gemini AI, React, and FastAPI**